kontoulis/go-weighted-random-choice/readme.md

 import "github.com/kontoulis/go-weighted-random-choice"
 ```
 Instantiate a `WeightedRandomChoice` object by calling `New()`.
-`New()` takes optional argument `precision` which is by default `1000` which
+`New()` takes optional argument `precision` which is by default `1000` and
-is used to calibrate the weights for more precise results.
+is used for the weight calibration in order to generate more precise results.
 ```go
 wrc := WeightedRandomChoice.New()
 ```